 Rickets is a childhood disease characterised by soft weak bones.
 As the child grows, becomes heavier, and then starts walking, the leg bones bend and bow under the weight, producing a characteristic bow-legged walk.
 Other bones, such as those in the arms and skull can also be affected, leading to disfigurement and disability.
 Until about 100 years ago rickets was quite common, even in in the US and Europe.
 Nowadays it is rare in most developed countries, although it can still occur in poorer countries.

-Some people still do take it on a regular basis, but it was gradually realised that with a standard healthy western diet (often which contains vitamin D added by food manufacturers), and reasonable exposure to sunlight, a normal person can get all the vitamin D they require without having to eat any supplements.
+Some people still do take it on a regular basis, but it was gradually realised that with a standard healthy western diet (often which contains vitamin D added by food manufacturers), and reasonable exposure to sunlight, a normal person should get all the vitamin D they require without having to eat any supplements.
 Having said that, there are some recent reports that say supplements might be needed in places where there is poor diet and/or little exposure to sunlight, especially over the long dark winter months.
 Indeed, since 2016 the UK government has recommended daily Vitamin D supplementation for everyone between October and March, as they say some people are not likely to get quite enough from fortified foods.

 Although some foods contain vitamin D, such as mushrooms, fatty fish, egg yolk, and beef liver, the quantities aren’t that great, and up to 50% of the vitamin D can be destroyed by heating if the food is cooked.
 In fact, humans get most of their vitamin D by photosynthesis!